 - 1. Try to make comments that connect ideas from the course with phenomena outside the classroom, and between ideas in one part of the course and those in a different part. - 2.
 Avoid war stories, rambling speeches heavily punctuated with the word "I," and raw opinions that we could just as easily get from the average patron at the nearest pub, who has never heard of this course and its assigned reading. - 3.
 Realize that when our emotions are aroused our brain wants to take orders from them.
 It is essential; therefore, to be willing to disconnect one's brain from one's gut long enough to render due process to ideas, particularly those that are unpopular or personally distasteful.
 This is an unnatural act, and requires courage.
 You will probably find it easier to join lynch mobs from time to time. - 4.
 Understand that the right to have an opinion does not include the right to have it taken seriously by others.
 Nor is having an opinion necessarily laudable in itself.
-An opinion is only as good as the evidence, theory, and logic on which it is based. - Be careful about basing your opinions uncritically on the testimony of experts.
+An opinion is only as good as the evidence, theory, and logic on which it is based. - 5.
+Be careful about basing your opinions uncritically on the testimony of experts.
 Experts are subject to error and bias.
 They often disagree with other experts.
 All of this applies to the authors of your texts and your professors. - 6.
 Beware of the tendency to view questions in dichotomous terms, such as either-or, all-or-none.
 The world is a complex, messy place where absolute answers are hard to find, gray is more common than black and white and contradictory things are often in the same package.
-(Watch the Jacob Bronowski video).
+(Watch the Jacob Bronowski video). - 7.
+Value tentativeness.
+It's OK to admit you're unsure.
+It's OK to change your mind.
+(Watch the Jacob Bronowski video, again).